BNP Paribas: Post-financial crisis expansion

+In March 2025, Matthew Ponsonby, BNP Paribas' UK head of global banking, resigned from his position.
+The bank stated a successor will be announced soon.
+Ponsonby, who joined in 2017, expressed pride in the progress made during his tenure and mentioned moving to an undisclosed "compelling opportunity."
+Under his leadership, BNP Paribas expanded its investment banking activities in Europe, particularly in the UK, making notable progress in mergers and acquisitions.

+The first of July 2025, BNP Paribas acquired Axa Investment Managers from Axa.

+On 22 September 2025, the Financial Times reported that BNP Paribas had dropped its previous pledge not to finance companies involved in the production of so-called controversial weapons.
+The policy change aligns with a broader shift in European banks' approach to defense sector financing.

 Financial data

-In 2021, total revenues of €46.2 billion represent an increase of 4.4% compared to 2020, BNP Paribas remains at the top of the French banks' ranking in terms of activity.
-During this year, BNP Paribas Group net income attributable to equity holders increased to 34.3% (to 9.5 billion euros).
+In 2022, total revenues of €50.4 billion represent an increase of 9% compared to 2021, BNP Paribas remains at the top of the French banks' ranking in terms of activity.
+During this year, BNP Paribas Group net income attributable to equity holders increased to 7.5% (to 10.2 billion euros).
 The geographic breakdown of Net Banking Income (NBI) at the end of 2020 is as follows: Europe (72.2%), North America (12.9%), Asia Pacific (8.6%) and others (6.3%).

 Corporate identity

 The BNP Paribas logo since 2000 (designed by Laurent Vincent under the leadership of the Communications Director, Antoine Sire) is called the "courbe d'envol" (curve of taking flight).
 The stars allude to Europe and universality.
 The transformation of the stars into birds conveys openness, freedom, growth, and the ability to change and adapt.
 The shape and movement of the curve places the logo in the universe of life.
 The green square symbolises nature and optimism.